mmacgilvray18/Phospho_Network/README.md

         -p PROC, --processes  Number of processes to run, be smart don't use more than you have!

 ************************************************************************
-## phospho_subnet
+## phospho_subnet folder
-The [phospho_subnet](phospho_subnet) subdirectory contains code, data, and results for the ILP approach to infer the NaCl-dependent phosphoproteomic signaling subnetwork.
+The [phospho_subnet](phospho_subnet) subdirectory contains code, data, and results for the ILP
+approach to infer the NaCl-dependent phosphoproteomic signaling subnetwork.

-## pcsf
+## pcsf folder
-The [pcsf](pcsf) subdirectory contains code, data, and results for the comparison with the prize-collecting Steiner forest network algorithm.
+The [pcsf](pcsf) subdirectory contains code, data, and results for the
+comparison with the prize-collecting Steiner forest network algorithm.

+## python folder
+Initial scripts used to create the ipython notebook pipeline.

+## reference folder
+orf_trans_all.20150113.fasta file

+## required folder
+Annotated kinase and phosphatase background files.

+## SI_Identification_Input_Files
+Background network and interactions files use in pipeline.

 ## References
 Chasman D, Ho YH, Berry DB, et al. (2014) Pathway connectivity and signaling